Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

-If you’ve been dreaming about an increase in brand awareness, organic lead generation, and personal connections with your customers – creating video content could be the solution you are looking for.
+If you’ve been dreaming about organic lead generation and building personal connections with your customers, creating video content could be the solution you are looking for.

 Let’s take a look at the statistics.

-Similarly, positive ROI statistics for video content have been booming for years – from 33 percent in 2015 to 87 percent in 2021.
-Businesses and marketers alike have taken note, diverting budgets towards hiring videographers to create new marketing materials for their website, email outreaches, social media, and even “OTT” video adverts on streaming platforms.
+Businesses and marketers alike have taken note of these video marketing trends.
+They are creating new marketing materials for their websites, email outreaches, social media, and even “OTT” video adverts on streaming platforms.

-It’s hardly something you can leap into blindly, and understanding the process behind successful video marketing campaigns will help you avoid costly mistakes in the future.
+Well, you start by understanding the process behind successful video marketing campaigns to avoid costly mistakes.

 1. Create a Plan, Set Goals, and Measure Them

-As with any successful marketing campaign, you’ll need to start with a plan.
+As with any successful marketing campaign, you must start with a plan.

-Holding your mobile phone, pointing it in the right direction, and clicking “record” might feel instinctual – but there’s a lot more work that goes on behind the scenes of video content.
+Holding your mobile phone, pointing it in the right direction, and clicking “record” might feel instinctual – but a lot more work goes on behind the scenes of video content.

-Plans will help you slow down, breathe, and give you direction.
+Having a plan helps you slow down, breathe, and gives you focus.

 If you play your cards right, you might even see some of your videos go viral.

-This will considerably improve the quality of your video content.
+This considerably improves the quality of your video marketing content.